vmware-archive/p4c-xdp/README.md

 back-end to the P4-16 compiler from http://github.com/p4lang/p4c

 ## Installation

-First you need the P4-16, then this project is an extension to the P4-16
+First you need the P4-16, then this project is an extension to the P4-16 Kernel version: 4.10+ due to some BPF verifier limitations

 ```bash
 git clone http://github.com/p4lang/p4c